 Today is meant to be the most depressing day of the year, but it needn’t be.

-Catherine Winter shares four financial New Year’s resolutions to help you plan your finances for 2022.
+Catherine Winter shares four financial New Year’s resolutions to help you plan your finances.

 The idea of ‘Blue Monday’ was coined in 2004 by psychologist Cliff Arnall, as part of a Sky Travel winter promotion campaign.

 The most depressing day of the year usually falls on the third Monday of January.
 The weather is dreary, all the holiday season excitement is over, and finances are tight.

 But today is also a good time to reflect on things you want to change.
 New Year’s resolutions don’t have to start at the beginning of the year, they can be goals which you implement over time – such as managing your money more efficiently.